guillermodulce/eCommerce_Elektra/README.md

 In the section of products by categories, you can view the items, with brand, model, main image, price in us dollars and also its equivalent in Bitcoins.
 For the real-time conversion I used the API Layer Currency Data API.

-I exclusively used the tools, frameworks and resources studied in the HarvardX CS50 course.
+I exclusively used the tools, frameworks and resources studied in the HarvardX CS50 course:

 * Flask
 * Html